 - sea salt and fresh ground black pepper

 - 16 ounces gluten-free pasta

 - freshly grated Parmesan cheese optional

 Place tomatoes in a large bowl; season with salt and pepper.
 Toss and let marinate while you make garlic-infused olive oil.

 - Heat olive oil in a large skillet.
 Add garlic and red pepper flakes and cook briefly; do not let garlic get too brown or else it will taste burnt; set aside.

-- Cook pasta until al dente; drain and toss with tomatoes and garlic olive oil.
-Top with fresh basil.
+Cook pasta until al dente; drain and toss with marinated tomatoes.
+Top with fresh basil and toss just before serving.
 Serve with freshly grated Parmesan cheese, if desired.

 If you like this pasta recipe, you might also like: